ngrx/platform/projects/ngrx.io/content/guide/store/configuration/runtime-checks.md

 <div class="alert is-important">

-The serializability runtime checks cannot be enabled if you use `@ngrx/router-store` with the `DefaultRouterStateSerializer`.
-The [default serializer](guide/router-store/configuration) has an unserializable router state and actions that are not serializable.
+The serializability runtime checks cannot be enabled if you use `@ngrx/router-store` with the `FullRouterStateSerializer`.
+The [full serializer](guide/router-store/configuration) has an unserializable router state and actions that are not serializable.
 To use the serializability runtime checks either use the `MinimalRouterStateSerializer` or implement a custom router state serializer.
-This also applies to Ivy with immutability runtime checks.

 </div>